 Send your comments using the following form.
 Your input will help us improve the mapping tool.
 Keep in mind, we are working to produce more factsheets and to update parking information for our properties.

 Wildlife Lands are public lands for people to enjoy.
 The Wildlands Viewer will help prepare you to explore these properties with your rod and reel, bow, gun, knapsack, canoe, camera, or binoculars!

-Wildlife lands are places for wildlife and people.
-The lands are protected primarily to provide wildlife the habitat it needs and give people a place to relax and explore the great outdoors.
-Wildlife lands, for the most part, are open to hunting, fishing, trapping, birdwatching, and other wildlife related recreation.
-Users will find unmarked trails or woods roads, with simple, unpaved parking lots.
-State wildlife lands are owned in partnership with the Department of Fish and Game and are managed by the Division of Fisheries and Wildlife (MassWildlife).
-Many of these properties are actively managed through mowing, cutting, prescribed burns, or other wildlife habitat management practices benefiting different kinds of fish and wildlife.
+Wildlife lands are protected primarily to provide habitat for wildlife and to give people a place to relax and explore the great outdoors.
+For the most part, wildlife lands are open to hunting, fishing, trapping, birdwatching, and other wildlife related recreation.
+Users will find unmarked trails or woods roads with simple, unpaved parking lots.
+State wildlife lands are owned in partnership with the DFG and are managed by the MassWildlife.
+Many of these properties are actively managed through mowing, cutting, prescribed burns, or other activities that benefit of wildlife.
 Regulations govern the activities allowed on these lands and focus on passive recreation.
 Motorized vehicles, for instance, are not permitted on state wildlife lands.

 These maps are provided for recreational use and show approximate rather than legal descriptions of property boundaries.